 - Far mode: for scanning objects up to 170 mm in diameter and 170 mm in height.

 The SOL boasts an accuracy of around 0.1 mm, extremely good for the price range.
 You scan objects with their included SOL 3D software, and can then easily export your scans as OBJ or STL files and import them into a 3D slicer for 3D printing.

-The Danish company promote this impressive 3D visualizer as not only a 3D scanner for makers or hobbyists, but for entrepreneurs too.
-They sell the SOL scanner as a way for entrepreneurs to show their products off with a 360 degree view, with easy ways to share these scans on Facebook.
+The Danish company promote this impressive 3D visualizer not only for makers or hobbyists, but also for entrepreneurs.
+They sell the SOL 3D scanning camera as a way for entrepreneurs to show their products off with a 360 degree view, with easy ways to share these scans on Facebook.
 Additionally, Scan Dimension say the scanner is also perfectly suited for education, for teaching students STEM education through scanning and editing structures.